Rinalpatel21/MonReader-PageFlip-Detection/README.md

 **Saliency Map Analysis:**

 Despite the high accuracy, saliency maps revealed a critical problem — the model was not learning page motion at all.
-Instead, it learned a **spurious correlation**: it associated the *presence of hands/wrists* with the `notflip` class as a shortcut, rather than focusing on page edges or motion blur.
-This is a classic example of a model achieving high accuracy for the wrong reasons.
+Instead, it learned a **spurious correlation**: it associated the *presence of hands/wrists* as a shortcut, rather than focusing on page edges or motion blur.
 <img width="1048" height="330" alt="image" src="https://github.com/user-attachments/assets/65354722-447e-462f-b49b-a39eee767710" />